QUICKSTART

 Troubleshooting

 # Screenmate OS does not appear after 4-finger gesture → See if you can connect to the Screenmate One via the Teslogic app on your phone.
 If you're able to connect to it, enable "NERD mode" in the settings and try flashing the video MCU.
-After flashing, restart the car. # GPS location not working → Confirm Screenmate is selected as the mock location app → Drive the vehicle for several minutes after setup # Screen returns to native Tesla UI during flashing → This is normal during Video MCU and CAN updates → Wait for the flasher screen to return automatically # Firmware update fails on version 1.0.5 → Open Firefox on the Screenmate One → Visit http://screenmate.co/fix-update → Follow the instructions, then retry the update
+After flashing, restart the car. # I can't hear any audio from the Tesla with my Screenmate One connected → Ensure you're actually connected. → Change the volume on the Screenmate One using the car steering wheel. → In the native Tesla interface.
+Click on the bluetooth button.
+Check for audio. # Screen returns to native Tesla UI during flashing → This is normal during Video MCU and CAN updates → Wait for the flasher screen to return automatically # Firmware update fails on version 1.0.5 → Open Firefox on the Screenmate One → Visit http://screenmate.co/fix-update → Follow the instructions, then retry the update